-Today, I am declaring war on the word “splurge.”
-There really isn’t anything wrong with the word itself, but there is something terribly wrong with the way that people use it.
-The word splurge has to be one of the most abused words in the English language.
+Today, I declare war on the word “splurge.”
+There really isn’t anything wrong with the word itself, but there is something terribly wrong with the way people use it.
+The word splurge is one of the most abused words in the English language.
 Here are some of the problems:

 - It is used far too often by the same people

-- It is used to defend said purchases
+- It is used to defend those purchases

 - It indicates that the person using the word is a bastion of restraint (which is often totally the opposite!)